Integrations

 For more details on the different Google options, including advanced settings like region-specific behaviors in Google Tag Manager or URL passthroughs, please refer to the Google docs:

-At Concord, our support team is dedicated to ensuring you are successful when it comes to integrating Concord’s CMP with Google.
+As a Gold Certified CMP Partner with Google, our support team is dedicated to ensuring you are successful when it comes to integrating Concord’s CMP with Google.
 We offer comprehensive assistance for all aspects of our platform, including setting up Concord and integrating with Google via our Google Consent Mode V2 integration.